zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 have any handle on the data.
 Without any hyperparameter tuning SVM was able to score higher than Naïve Bayes and KNN with their optimal hyperparameters.

-Yes, SVM’s accuracy was also low, approximately some 30%, however, with the developed Major Classifier model with its optimal hyperparameters that I made for this project, predictions could then be made with accuracies above 35% and almost to 36%.
+Yes, SVM’s performance was also low, accuracies some 30%, however, with the developed Major Classifier model with its optimal hyperparameters that I made for this project, predictions could then be made with accuracies above 35% and almost to 36%.
 This is much better than just randomly guessing which would select a correct answer some 10% of the time.

-In conclusion, I set out to see if I could create a version of a known classification model that could calculate better accuracies than those of the classifications model without my enhancements.
-I am pleased to say that I was able to create such a model and contribute to an increased calculated accuracy.
+In conclusion, I set out to see if I could create a version of a known classification model that could achieve better performance than those of the classifications model without my enhancements.
+I am pleased to say that I was able to create such a model and contribute to an increased performance.
 Thank you for reading my blog post,

 Again thank you,